CrayLabs/SmartSim/doc/orchestrator.rst

 An orchestrator can be thought of as a general feature store capable of storing numerical data (Tensors and Datasets), AI Models (TF, TF-lite, PyTorch, or ONNX), and scripts (TorchScripts).
-In addition to storing data, the orchestrator is capable of executing ML models and TorchScripts on the stored data using CPUs or GPUs.
+In addition to storing data, the orchestrator is capable of executing ML Models and TorchScripts on the stored data using CPUs or GPUs.

 .. figure:: images/smartsim-arch.png